Kitts Hill, Ohio

 Kitts Hill is an unincorporated community in western Lawrence Township, Lawrence County, Ohio, United States.
 It has a post office with the ZIP code 45645.
 It lies along State Route 141 northeast of the city of Ironton, the county seat of Lawrence County.
 It has a community center that was previously Deering Local School District in the area.
 The majority of Pre-K through 12th grade education is provided by the Rock Hill Local School District, although very small portions of the area are served by the Dawson-Bryant Local School District.

-Kitts Hill is probably named for the family of farmer Edward Kitts, whose wife Mary bore six daughters and one son in the 1870s.
+Kitts Hill is named for the family of farmer George Edward "Charles" Kitts, who was born in Belmont, and died at Kitts Hill around 1876.
+His son, Edward Franklin Kitts and wife Mary Ann Farson Kitts, followed.
+Their daughter Louisa Esther married Willis Crowe, whose family controlled the farm for much of the 20th century.